Swaziland Economic Outlook

 - Economic growth remains subdued and is estimated to have slowed down in 2016 to -0.6%, mainly due to two factors, severe drought and fiscal pressures; while prospects will be sluggish in 2017 and 2018.

-- The political scene has remained relatively calm since the September 2013 elections, but the ranking in participation and human rights remains low.
+- The political scene has continued to be relatively stable since the September 2013 elections, but the country’s ranking in participation and human rights remains low.

 - Swaziland possesses a prominent industrial sector with a limited level of entrepreneurship that can be enhanced through a comprehensive industrial policy to develop local entrepreneurs and create productive employment for the citizens.